ha-anna/ha-anna.github.io/Scrimba_Projects/Roleplaying_game/README.md

 # Role-playing Game - The Game of Cats

-This is a role-playing game in which you, Wizard of Cats is up against great villains: Captain Cat, Wild West Catboy, and Cleopawtra.
+This is a role-playing game in which you, Wizard of Cats, are up against great villains: Captain Cat, Wild West Catboy, and Cleopawtra.
 Each roll of the dice equals the damage received and given.
 Try your best to be victorious.

 ## Table of contents